-Here are two images comparing the old positions to the new ones for an image that was previously not working:
+Here are two images comparing the old positions to the new ones for an image that was previously not working: Here is the demo image, where the ROIs were working before, showing that the new locations still work.

-Fig. 7: Previous Leeds ROIs on a poorly-fitting image
+Fig. 9: Previous Leeds ROIs on a poorly-fitting image